Expectations in Transition Meeting-Encouraging Student Participation

 By Theresa Johnson, M.Ed.

-Transition planning for high school students has been going on in some formal way for almost two decades within the school system.
+Transition planning for high school students has been going on in some formal way for over two decades within the school system.
 Some states set the transition age at 14, and others started the planning at age 16.
-In most cases, it was addressed as a separate process with its' own set of paperwork from that of the Individual Education Plan developed in an IEP meeting where academic progress, classroom accommodations and other student needs were addressed.
-With the reauthorization of the Individuals with Disabilities Education Act (IDEA), a renewed emphasis has been placed on the importance of the transition planning process, and very clear guidelines were established as to how planning would take place.
+In most cases, it was addressed as a separate process with its own set of paperwork from that of the Individual Education Plan developed in an IEP meeting where academic progress, classroom accommodations and other student needs were addressed.
+The Individuals with Disabilities Education Act (IDEA) places emphasis on the importance of the transition planning process, with clear guidelines as to how planning should take place.